 - Kung Fu training can certainly be effective if properly pressure tested with frequent live sparring

-- Jiu-Jitsu has become prominent in MMA due to its effective grappling and submission techniques, while Kung Fu has a more limited presence, although some fighters (such as Tony Ferguson) do integrate Kung Fu strikes into their skillset.
+- Jiu-Jitsu has become prominent in MMA due to its effective grappling and submission techniques, while Kung Fu has a more limited presence, although some fighters (such as Tony Ferguson) do integrate Kung Fu strikes into their skill set.

 Jiu Jitsu vs Kung Fu